Chain | Cohn | Clark partners with Greater Bakersfield Chamber of Commerce

 The CCS-GBCC partnership also comes at a time when the law firm is planning a move in 2015 to another building in the heart of historic downtown Bakersfield.
 Soon, Chain | Cohn | Clark will occupy a 30,000-square foot building on the southwest corner of 18th Street and Chester Avenue, a site that has been occupied by local businesses since the late 1800s.

-To view our listing on the Greater Bakersfield Chamber of Commerce’s directory, click here.
-For questions on the law firm and injury-related cases, call 661-323-4000 or visit the website Chainlaw.com.
+View our listing on the Greater Bakersfield Chamber of Commerce’s directory, or ask questions about our Bakersfield law firm by calling 661-323-4000.

 *NOTICE: Making a false or fraudulent Workers’ Compensation claim is a felony subject to up to 5 years in a prison or a fine of up to $150,000 or double the values of the fraud, whichever is greater, or by both imprisonment and fine.